-The PV Inspire is powered by a single 14.8V, 20Ah Li-Po battery, located on the second tray of the electronics control system rack (ECSR) shown in Fig. 24 (11).
-The battery's capacity is sufficient to provide run time of at least two hours of which far exceeds the fifteen-minute time limits for actual and practice run segments of the competition.
+The PV Inspire can be powered by a single 14.8V, 20Ah or 16aH Li-Po battery, located on the second tray of the electronics control system rack (ECSR).
+The battery's capacity is sufficient to provide run time of at most 2 hours based on testing and observation from last year testing and trial runs.of which far exceeds the fifteen-minute time limits for actual and practice run segments of the competition.

 The power supplied by the battery is conditioned by way of two solid-state relays (SSR), when individually switch enabled, distributes power through 2 branches within the electronic control system rack (ECSR).
 Switch one sources power through SSR-1, through to a LM2596 Buck Stepdown DC voltage regulator which conditions the voltage to the recommended input operating parameters for the microcontroller boards.
 Switch two sources power through SSR-2, directly to a twelve-gang terminal block (TB-1), wired to individually power each of the electronic speed controllers (ESC) that operate its associated connected thruster.
 Uniquely assigned (addressed) output pins on the Arduino microcontroller is wire to each ESC, providing enabling control signals to the thrusters.
-The camera(s) are operated and controlled from the BeagleBone Black microcontroller board.
+The camera(s) are operated and controlled from a mini STX motherboard.

-2) Computer & Software System
+2) Computer and processing

-Currently, each functional component of the PV Inspire is operated by one of three microcontrollers: the Arduino

-Mega 2560 Rev3, the BeagleBone Black, or the Raspberry Pi 3 Model B. Originally, each board was responsible for one major component or functionality of the Inspire.
-However, based on limited time and complexity of the programming, most if not all functionalities will be run using the BeagleBone Black.
-This will also include the camera which was originally selected to work with the Raspberry Pi board.
+Each functional component of the PV Inspire is operated by two primary processing components: the Arduino Mega 2560 and Intel Celeron.
+The Arduino is responsible for utilizing the Inertia Measuring Unit (IMU) in order to adjust the thrust based on orientation of the vehicle.
+The motherboard is for graphics processing of the camera for Originally, each board was responsible for one major component or functionality of the Inspire.
+However, based on limited time and complexity of the programming, most functionalities will be run using the Arduino Mega 2560.
+This will not include the camera which is working with the Intel Celeron.